bpftrace/bpftrace/README.md

 # Building

-The latest versions of BCC and Google Test will be downloaded on the first build.
-To update them later, the commands `make bcc-update` and `make gtest-update` can be run.

 ## Using Docker

+Building BPFtrace inside a Docker container is the recommended method:

 `./build.sh`

+There are some more fine-grained options if you find yourself building BPFtrace a lot:
+- `./build-docker.sh` - builds just the `bpftrace-builder` Docker image
+- `./build-debug.sh` - builds BPFtrace with debugging information
+- `./build-release.sh` - builds BPFtrace in a release configuration

+`./build.sh` is equivalent to `./build-docker.sh && ./build-release.sh`

+These build scripts pass on any command line arguments to `make` internally.
+This means specific targets can be built individually, e.g.:
+- `./build.sh bpftrace` - build only the targets required for the bpftrace executable
+- `./build.sh bcc-update` - update the copy of BCC used to build BPFtrace
+- `./build.sh gtest-update` - update the copy of Google Test used to build the BPFtrace tests

+The latest versions of BCC and Google Test will be downloaded on the first build.
+To update them later, the targets `bcc-update` and `gtest-update` can be built as shown above.

-## Standard build process
+## Native build process

 ### Requirements